HJLebbink/sort-networks-mojo/README.md

 # High Performance Sorting in Mojo

-Efficient sorting in Modular Mojo optimized for small datasets (with a number of elements less than or equal to 64).
+Efficient sorting in Modular Mojo optimized for small datasets (with a number of elements less than or equal to 128).

-The primary objective is to create a drop-in replacement for the `sort[type: DType](inout v: DynamicVector[SIMD[type, 1]])` function, utilizing sorting networks when the dataset is 64 elements or fewer.
+The primary objective is to create a drop-in replacement for the `sort[type: DType](inout v: DynamicVector[SIMD[type, 1]])` function, utilizing sorting networks when the dataset is 128 elements or fewer.
 However, there are still a few areas that need refinement.

 The sorting networks are shamelessly borrowed from the work of [Bert Dobbelaere](https://bertdobbelaere.github.io/sorting_networks_extended.html) who did all the hard searching!

 ## Performance compared to stdlib sort

 I would love to present comprehensive scientific results, complete with boxplots, once a proper statistics library is available for computing standard deviations and confidence intervals.
 If you find yourself in need of ideas for a useful Mojo project, please consider it.
-In the meantime, humble time taken (in ns) of the minimum of 1_000_000 runs is what I can present.
+In the meantime, humble time taken (in ns) of the minimum of total 1_000_000 runs is what I can present.

 1. In the `mojo` column, you'll find a call to: `sort[type: DType](inout v: DynamicVector[SIMD[type, 1]]` with the specified type and vector size.
-These numbers are average ns of a run of 1000 samples, and this is done 1000 times and only the minimum is reported.
+These numbers are average ns of a run of 1000 samples, and this is done 10000 times and only the minimum is reported.

 2. Under the `netw_SIMD` column is a call to the sorting network: `fn sort_network[T: DType, width: Int, ascending: Bool = True](v: SIMD[T, width]) -> SIMD[T, width]`.
 If you are sceptical (and you should be), please take a look at the code in the `test_performance` function.

-3. In column `netw_vec` is a similar function that uses a DTypePointer instead of a SIMD register, `fn sort_network[type: DType, ascending: Bool = True](inout v: DTypePointer[type], size: Int)`.
+3. In column `netw_vec` is a similar function that uses a DTypePointer instead of a SIMD registers, `fn sort_network[type: DType, ascending: Bool = True](inout v: DTypePointer[type], size: Int)`.
 Note that mojo is able to cheat (a bit) by optimizing over multiple sample steps.

+Results from Sapphire Rapids (Intel(R) Xeon(R) w5-2455X 3.19 GHz)
 ```
         size    mojo                    netw_SIMD               netw_vec
 uint64  8       20.273000717163086      13.581000328063965      4.6510000228881836